yr542/Variant_Identification_Application___VIA/README.md

 VIA outputs a csv file with a row for each candidate gene for each individual.
 The columns are the same as the second input (the cleaned annotated file), except that there are three columns prepended:

-- *inh model*: The inheritance model that the variant for that row corresponds to. (i.e. addn, xl, ad, etc.)
+- *inh model*: The inheritance model(s) (comma-separated) that the variant for that row corresponds to. (e.g. addn; xl,ad; ad, etc.)
-- *family*: The Family ID for the individual to whom the variant for that row corresponds to (i.e. FIN5)
+- *family*: The Family ID for the individual to whom the variant for that row corresponds to (e.g. FIN5).
-- *sample*: The Individual ID for the individual to whom the variant for that row corresponds to (i.e. FIN5.3)
+- *sample*: The Individual ID for the individual(s) to whom the variant for that row corresponds to (e.g. FIN5.3).
+Note that the individuals will appear in the same order as their corresponding inheritance models.
+So if the inheritance models are "xl,ad", and the individuals are "A,B", then the variant is under an xl inheritance model for A and an ad inheritance model for B.

 ## Developer Guide

 ### The Models (models.py)

-VIA identifies variants corresponding to four models of inheritance:
+VIA identifies variants corresponding to four models of inheritance.
+Note that, for affected singletons, addn and ad are not shown.

 #### Model 1: Homozygotes/Hemizygotes (Autosomal Recessive and X-Linked)